-Did you know that 40% of food produced in the U.S. gets wasted?
+Did you know 40% of food produced in the U.S. gets wasted?
 While many households are considered food insecure, the rest of us are throwing out 25% of what comes into our kitchens.
-Food waste is a bigger problem than you may think.
+That’s a problem.

 What causes food waste?

-In developing countries, food waste usually happens on the production side because farmers lack the technology, transportation, infrastructure, refrigeration, etc. that we have the in the U.S. Food spoils before it gets to the consumer.
+In developing countries, food waste usually happens on the production side because farmers lack the technology, transportation, infrastructure and refrigeration we have in the U.S. Food spoils before it gets to supermarket shelves.
 But in the U.S., the blame for food waste largely falls on consumers.

 Thanks to first world technology, U.S. farmers can produce food more cheaply than it’s produced in other countries.
 And because food is relatively cheap in the U.S., we tend to value it less.
 We buy more than we need and throw out what we don’t use or want.

 Cheap food also means that we can be pickier.
-The U.S. consumer wants food that looks pristine — perfectly round tomatoes and long, straight carrots.
+The U.S. consumer wants their food to look pristine — perfectly round tomatoes and long, straight carrots.
 Supermarkets aim to please and give us what we demand.

-Keep in mind that there’s nothing wrong with the food — it just looks a little funny.
+Keep in mind that there’s nothing wrong with the food we waste.
+It just looks a little funny.

 Why is food waste a problem?